 Now more than ever.

-We help hospitals, medical groups and health systems achieve their quality goals and optimize reimbursement under value-based care.
+We help hospitals, medical groups and health systems meet their quality goals while optimizing revenue under value-based and fee-for-service reimbursement.

 QPID Health now part of eviCore healthcare